kgregart/nosql-challenge/README.md

 # nosql-challenge

-Instructions
+# Background

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

+# Instructions

-Part 1: Database and Jupyter Notebook Set Up
+## Part 1: Database and Jupyter Notebook Set Up

 Use NoSQL_setup_starter.ipynb for this section of the challenge.

 1. Import the data provided in the establishments.json file from your Terminal.
 Name the database uk_food and the collection establishments.
 Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.